kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 That is stronger than a generic guide in some debugging scenarios because it reflects the exact generated implementation in the current build.

-## Inspectable Implementation Reduces Documentation Dependency
+## Inspectable Implementation Reduces Documentation Dependency { #inspectable-implementation }

 Good documentation should make a framework easy to use.